Gradient Perturbation is Underrated for Differentially Private Convex Optimization: Main Results

-The above analysis suggests that $\nu$ can be independent of and much larger than $\mu$.
-This is indeed true for many convex objectives.
-Let us take the $l_2$ regularized logistic regression as an example.
+Another example is the $l_2$ regularized logistic regression.
 The objective is strongly convex only due to the $l_2$ regularizer.
-Thus, the minimum curvature (strongly convex coefficient) is the regularization coefficient $\lambda$.
-Sharmir et al. [1] shows the optimal choice of $\lambda$ is $\Theta(n^{-1/2})$ (Section 4.3 in [1]).
+Thus, the minimum curvature (strongly convex coefficient) is the regularization coefficient $\lambda$. \cite{shamir2014communication} shows an optimal choice of $\lambda$ is $\Theta(n^{-1/2})$.
 In practice, typical choice of $\lambda$ is even smaller and could be on the order of $n^{-1}$.
-Figure~\ref{fig:nu} compares the minimum and average curvatures of regularized logistic regression during the training process.
-The average curvature is basically unaffected by the regularization term $\lambda$.
-In contrast, the minimum curvature reaches $\lambda$ in first few steps.
 Therefore removing the dependence on minimum curvature is a significant improvement.
-We also plot the curvatures for another dataset KDDCup99 in the Appendix~\ref{apd:comparison_curs}.
-The resulting curvatures are similar to Figure~\ref{fig:nu}.

-\textbf{Perturbation noise is necessary to attain $\nu>\mu$.} We note that $\nu=\mu$ when the training process does not involve perturbation noise (corresponding to $\sigma=0$ in Definition~\ref{main}).
-For example, objective/output perturbation cannot utilize this expected curvature condition as no noise is injected in their training process.
-Therefore, among three existing perturbation methods, gradient perturbation is the only method can leverage such effect of noise.

-\textbf{We note that $\mu=0$ does not necessarily lead to $\nu=0$.} A concrete example is given in Figure~\ref{fig:rsc} (from \cite{negahban2012unified}).
-It provides an illustration of the loss function in the high-dimensional ($p>n$) setting, i.e., the resticted strongly convex scenario: the loss is curved in certain directions but completely flat in others.
-The average curvature of such objective is always positive but the worst curvature is $0$.
-Though some recent work shows the utility guarantee of high dimensional DP-ERM task may not depend on the worst curvature \citep{wang2019differentially}, Figure 2 still provides a good illustration for the case of $\nu>\mu=0$.
-Moreover, as shown in Figure~\ref{fig:nu}, the average curvature of logistic regression on Adult dataset is above 0 during the training procedure even the regularization term is $0$.
-As we will show later, a positive $\nu$ over the optimization path is sufficient for our optimization analysis.
+Another important class of objectives are the restricted strongly convex functions, which naturally arise in the under-determined systems.
+Although $\mu=0$ for such case, $\nu$ is strictly positive and is at least as large as the restricted strongly convex coefficient.
+Our theory can easily handle the restricted strongly convex function class.